 This is a polyphonic synthesizer.
 It was the hardest of all my machines to make because there is a separate synth circuit for every note on the keyboard.
 The synth circuits are made from; 22 oscillators+octave dividers from early 70s Yamaha organs, 88 square wave to sawtooth converters, 88 envelope generators, 88 VCAs, 88 state variable filters, 88 LED drivers.

 If you look at the top photo, above the keyboard there is a cluster of LEDs.
 The LEDs are a representation of the keyboard and each LED outputs a note from the keyboard.
-I use a hand held light sensor to pickup the signal.
-You can play a chord and use the light sensor to blend from one note to another.
+I use a hand held light sensor to pickup the signal, and turn it into sound.
+You can play a chord on the keyboard and use the light sensor to fade from one note to another.

 I think I damaged my eyesight making it because of all the hours spent staring at tiny components.